BadenLab/retinapy/README.md

 Spike prediction
 ================
-The main purpose of this library is to create a predictive model for retinal ganglion cell activity: given stimulus and spike history, predict the next 100ms or so of spike activity.

-`spikeprediction.py` and `models.py` define neural network models and training objectives used for the prediction task. `dataset.py` turns the mea data into Pytorch datasets for consumption by the training loop.
+`spikeprediction.py` and `models.py` define neural network models and training objectives used for the prediction task. `dataset.py` turns the mea data into PyTorch datasets for consumption by the training loop.

 Dataset
 -------